udaan-iitt/editions/2022_Summer/the_puppet_show.md

 ---
 title: "The Puppet Show: A Token of Appreciation"
-category: "Experiences"
+category: Experiences
-date: "2022-06-28 12:30:00 +09:00"
+date: 2022-06-28 12:30:00 +09:00
-desc: "A comical tribute to the secretaries and coordinators of the year 2021-2022, for all the work and effort that goes behind what we see"
+desc: A comical tribute to the secretaries and coordinators of the year 2021-2022, for all the work and effort that goes behind what we see
-thumbnail: "./images/Puppet_Show.jpg"
+thumbnail: ./images/Puppet_Show.jpg
-authors: "Krithi, Debeshee, Sneha M S, Sneha Battula"
+authors: Krithi, Debeshee, Sneha M S, Sneha Battula
 starred: true
-abio: "NONE"
+abio: NONE
-alt: "The Puppet Show"
+alt: The Puppet Show
 ---

 The last year witnessed some major changes like adapting from the online environment and witnessing a multitude of offline events and opportunities, thanks to our student representatives.